alphagov/verify-eidas-trust-anchor/README.md

       --cert "Public Certificate alias" \
       --password 12345

 This requires an external native library, such as [OpenSC](https://github.com/opensc/opensc).
-The config gile will [passed to the PKCS11 provider as configuration](https://docs.oracle.com/javase/8/docs/technotes/guides/security/p11guide.html#P11Provider).
+The config file will [passed to the PKCS11 provider as configuration](https://docs.oracle.com/javase/8/docs/technotes/guides/security/p11guide.html#P11Provider).
 For OpenSC, the correct config file might be:

     library = /usr/local/lib/opensc-pkcs11.so
     name = opensc

+### Print

+Prints the human-readable JSON representation of each signed trust anchor passed, contained in a JSON array.
+If no signed trust anchors are passed, an empty array is printed.

+    ... print [trust-anchor.jwt [...]]

 ## Support and raising issues